GDG-Nantes/site-devfest-2020/content/attending/_index.md

 This year, due to the the sanitary situation, some precautionary measures will be applied, including the verification of a european sanitary pass.
 All informations are available on this website: https://www.gouvernement.fr/en/coronavirus-covid-19

+## Where to sleep ?

+If you plan on booking an hotel, a partnership why the <a href="https://goo.gl/maps/LA4eTLqZWeZTtShWA" target="_blank">Novotel</a> right next to the Cité des Congrès is available. <br>
+You can book your nights by phone (+33)2.51.82.00.00 with the voucher <strong>Devfest2021</strong>.

 ## How to get there?

 ### By train